FSXAC/FSXAC.github.io/documents/CPEN212/week8.md

 date: 2022-03-08
 ---

-> Note: this is a draft document
+> Note: this is a draft document; will probably be updated thursday

 Lecture and slide by Mieszko Lis.

+- toc
+{:toc}

 # Processes Continued

 Recall **process abstraction**:

 - A process is a single instance of a program, and is unique and identified by it's process ID (PID)
 - Each process thinks it has the whole computer resources to itself -- supported by virtual memory system, who makes this illusion of address space.
 - The OS kernel schedules processes on limited hardware via **context switch**
 - *threads* are like processes but share same address space

-### Time-Sharing
+## Time-Sharing

 Suppose we have two cores, but six processes (A-F), how do we run all the processes seemingly concurrently.